 New York Estate Administration Lawyer

 If you have lost a spouse or family member, you know how heartbreaking this experience can be.
 While you are still reeling from your loss, you may be called upon to handle your loved one’s estate.
 Most people are fairly unfamiliar with this process until they are forced to handle it within their own family.
-Estate Administration is when the assets of the decedent are gathered up and accounted for, and eventually distributed to the heirs of the estate.
-In addition, the estate will be responsible for paying any debts left by your loved one.
-This process, depending on the situation, can be complicated and lengthy.
-If your loved one did not have a Will at the time of their passing, or its validity is in question, a Probate Litigation matter can ensue, complicating the process further.
-If you are facing an Estate Administration situation, it is important that you work with an experienced New York estate administration lawyer at Stephen Bilkis & Associates who can help ensure that the process is completed in the most efficient manner so that the assets of the estate can be distributed as quickly as possible.Probate
+Estate administration is legal process when the assets of the decedent are gathered up and accounted for, and eventually distributed to the heirs of the estate.
+The New York Surrogate’s Court has jurisdiction over estate matters.
+In addition, during estate administration, executor or administrator must pay debts of the estate.
+This process, depending on the situation, can be complicated, costly, and lengthy.
+If you were appointed to serve as the executor or administrator over a loved one's estate, or if you are an interested party in an estate administration matter, it is important that you work with an experienced New York estate administration lawyer at Stephen Bilkis & Associates who can help ensure that the process is completed in the most efficient manner so that the assets of the estate can be distributed as quickly as possible.Probate